the writers journey

 The Hero’s Journey then delves into twelve stages of a story.
 This is not an outline or formula.
 The stages can occur out of order, and they can overlap one another.
 This is a very loose guide that we can use to assess a story’s structure and identify its core beats:

-NOTICE: This section includes spoilers for The Wizard of Oz, Star Wars: Episode IV A New Hope, Harry Potter, and Titanic.
+NOTICE: This section includes spoilers for The Wizard of Oz, Star Wars: Episode IV A New Hope, Harry Potter, and Titanic, which are used as examples.

 ACT ONE